 |

-68 Evolutionary Psychology
+68 Evolutionary psychology

 |

-| Menu | back |
+Menu | back |

 What purpose does the female orgasm serve?
 Is the frequency of orgasms higher for women who have a partner with a high income?
-How have mental phenomena such as “affection” and “concern for one’s own children” developed?
+How have mental phenomena such as affection and concern for ones own children developed?
 Is our brain the product of a long process of adaptation?

 Definition and history of evolutionary psychology:

-Evolutionary psychology is a branch of research which attempts to explain the origin of the human psyche using evolution.
+Evolutionary psychology is a branch of research that attempts to explain the origin of the human psyche using evolution.
 Evolutionary psychology is not limited in terms of contents.
 On the contrary, it is intended to provide a new methodical approach to psychology as a whole.
 It is applicable for every branch of psychology (1).

-An example of “creation psychology”:
+An example of creation psychology:

 These 69 | Menu |